Skip to Content

 The difference between a carving pumpkin and a pie pumpkin

 Have you ever noticed, in the grocery store, that their pumpkins are marked as “pie pumpkins” or “carving pumpkins?”
-If so, you are luck, since this removes some of the guesswork in your quest for the perfect pumpkin.
+If so, you are lucky, since this removes some of the guesswork in your quest for the perfect pumpkin.

 What is the difference between the two?